flyteorg/flyte/rsts/deployment/cluster_config/flyteadmin_config.rst

 Section: plugins
 ================================================================================

-enabled-plugins []string
+enabled-plugins ([]string)
 --------------------------------------------------------------------------------

-**Description**: List of enabled plugins, default value is to enable all plugins.
+List of enabled plugins, default value is to enable all plugins.

 **Default Value**: